-This bill amends the Insurance Company Law of 1921 by repealing Section 632, which previously mandated coverage for mammographic examinations and breast imaging, and introduces a new Section 632.1 that expands and clarifies these coverage requirements.
-The new section requires health insurance policies in Pennsylvania to provide coverage without cost-sharing for annual mammographic examinations for individuals aged 40 and older, as well as for those under 40 upon a physician's recommendation.
-Additionally, it mandates coverage for supplemental breast screenings and diagnostic breast examinations for individuals determined to be at least at average risk for breast cancer.
+This bill amends the Insurance Company Law of 1921 by repealing the existing provisions related to coverage for mammographic examinations and breast imaging, specifically Section 632, and replacing it with a new section, Section 632.1.
+The new section mandates that health insurance policies in Pennsylvania must provide coverage without cost-sharing for annual mammographic examinations for individuals aged 40 and older, as well as for those under 40 upon a physician's recommendation.
+Additionally, it requires coverage for supplemental breast screenings and diagnostic breast examinations for individuals determined to be at least at average risk for breast cancer.

 Statutes/Laws affected: Printer's No. 915 (Jun 06, 2025): P.L.682, No.284